sangeethaveluru3/book-review-recommender/README.md

 - `get_categories` : Returns top 10 categories previously read by the user and top 10 categories of the recommended books.
 A visual way to make sense of results of recommendation algo
 - `review_reorder_example`:Returns a visual example of how recordering the reviews would look like i.e. returns the order of reviews before and after calculating the user similarities, along with the 3 impact measurement metrics for a chosen user-item pair.

-### SVD and KNNBaseline recommender system:
-I have outlined the code to build the prediction matrices for both the SVD and KNNBaseline models (fitted for the optimal parameters after gridsearching) in this notebook.
-To test the examples and use the functions in the recommender_funtions script, please check the basic or BaselineOnly implementations.

 ## Results:
 Correlation of ranks: 0.51